hl7au/au-fhir-base/input/pagecontent/sexgender.md

 - *he/him/his/his/himself* may be represented by sending the LOINC Answer (LA) code LA29518-0
 - *Prefer not to answer* may be represented by sending the Data Absent Reason code "asked-declined"
 - *Asked but not known* may be represented by sending the Data Absent Reason code "asked-unknown"
-- *Not stated or inadequately described* may be represented by the Data Absent Reason code "unknown"
+- *Not stated or inadequately described* may be represented by sending the Data Absent Reason code "unknown"
 - Where the workflow does not support obtaining a pronoun, it may be represented by sending the Data Absent Reason code "not-asked"
 - Where a preferred pronoun is provided but is not one of the [Australian Pronouns](https://www.healthterminologies.gov.au/integration/R4/fhir/ValueSet/australian-pronouns-1) terms then a text only or alternative specific coded value can be supplied.